vankesteren/server_docs/userdocs.md

 # 1. Connecting to the server
 Connecting to the server is only available in two ways:
-- from our department with an ethernet connection.
+- from our department's Utrecht University network
 - via Utrecht University [vpn](https://vpn.uu.nl) from anywhere.

+## 1.1.
+RStudio server
-To connect, type in your browser the following URL: [msserver.fss.uu.nl](http://msserver.fss.uu.nl).
+The easiest way to connect is to type in your browser the following URL: [msserver.fss.uu.nl](http://msserver.fss.uu.nl).
 You wil be greeted with an `RStudio` login window.
 This works best in google chrome or mozilla firefox.

+## 1.2.
+SSH connection
+Alternatively, you can install an ssh client and connect to the server via ssh.
+In a terminal, enter `ssh username@msserver.fss.uu.nl`, then enter your password, and you will be logged in to the server, at your own home directory.
+In this way, it is possible to run loads of other software than `R`, for example `python` (preferably through [`uv`](https://docs.astral.sh/uv/)) or `julia` (through [`juliaup`](https://github.com/JuliaLang/juliaup)).

 # 2. User account
 To access the server, you need a login / user account, which is available on request.
 A user account needs to be manually created for you.
 Send an email to the admin (Erik-Jan) for this, _with an explanation of why you want to use the computer_.
 You will receive a default password which you can change when you first log in.